pair-team-app/create-react-app/README.md

 #### 4. Link module to create binary symlink:

+`cd /path/to/design-engine-playground`

 `npm link design-engine-playground`

 ## Build Steps:

-Run `npm run build` to create production build, `design-engine-playground` will execute post build.
+Run `npm run build` from the `create-react-app` project to create production build, `design-engine-playground` will execute post build.

 On first build, browser window will open to your playground.